 Permission to enroll in the ADP internship is granted ONLY through application and admission to the ADP minor.

-The ADP coursework and internship are closely integrated, enabling students to learn as they teach and to strengthen their own development while providing a valuable service to the community.
+The ADP coursework and internships are closely integrated, enabling students to learn as they teach and to strengthen their own development while providing a valuable service to the community.
 Psychology 134A/134D, 134B/134E and 134C are lecture/discussion courses in which students must enroll concurrently with the internship.
-The course has been specifically designed to provide the student with the experience of being in a child care setting.
+The courses have been specifically designed to provide the student with the experience of being in a child care setting.
 The class focuses on concepts, issues, and research in applied developmental psychology relating to the ongoing field experiences of the students.

 Please Note: Psychology 134A/134D, 134B/134E and 134C are to be taken in consecutive quarters.
 The lecture/discussion portion of the course is 3.5 hours per week, taken on a 4 unit, letter grading basis, while the internship component is 9 hours per week (15 hours per week during summer sessions), taken on a 2 unit, P/NP grading basis.
 Psychology 134A is to be taken concurrently with Psychology 134D and Psychology 134B is to be taken concurrently with Psychology 134E.
 Psych 134C is continuing fieldwork combined with a lecture and is offered for 4 units on a P/NP grading basis.